orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-control-setvalue.md

 )
 ```

-The above actions can result in the following values in a test form, if combined the following process:
+The above actions can result in the following values in a test form, if combined in the following process for application `my-app` and form `my-form`, in `new` mode, and executed after controls are processed:

 ```
 <property as="xs:string" name="oxf.fr.detail.process.after-controls.foreground.new.my-app.my-form">